jang-1996/diff-gaussian-rasterization/README.md

-# Differential Gaussian Rasterization
+# Differential Gaussian Rasterization for 3D-GSW

-Used as the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
-If you can make use of it in your own research, please be so kind to cite us.
+We use the rasterization engine from "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields" and have extended it by obtaining the positions of 3D Gaussians on a 2D image.
+If you make use of this repository, please kindly cite the original 3D-GS paper.

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">